 Yahoo Q3 revenue beats estimates, though search and display revenues were down

-So-called MaVeNS revenue was up 24 percent to $524 million.
+Amid overall declines in search and display advertising, so-called MaVeNS revenue was up 24 percent to $524 million.

 In what could be its next-to-last earnings release as an independent company, Yahoo posted better-than-expected results this afternoon.
 Total revenue came in at $1.305 billion, just beating consensus financial estimates of $1.30 billion.